pousse-cafe/pousse-cafe.github.io/documentation.md

 Below example illustrates the runner for the listener in above example:

-    public class UpdateAggregateRunner extends DefaultAggregateMessageListenerRunner<Event2, MyAggregateId , MyAggregate> {
+    public class UpdateAggregateRunner extends NoContextByDefaultRunner<Event2, MyAggregateId , MyAggregate> {

         public TargetAggregates<MyAggregateId> targetAggregates(Event2 message) {
             ...
         }
     }

-``DefaultAggregateMessageListenerRunner`` extends ``AggregateMessageListenerRunner`` and simply implies an empty update context.
+``NoContextByDefaultRunner`` extends ``AggregateMessageListenerRunner`` and simply implies an empty update context.

-The Aggregates updated by a given event ``Event1`` are identified by the identifiers returned by ``targetAggregatesIds``.
+The Aggregates updated by the consumption of a given event ``Event1`` are identified by the identifiers returned by ``targetAggregatesIds``.

 Note that there cannot be several listeners per Aggregate consuming the same message.

+In order to accelerate the writing of runners, helpers exist for common situations:

+- `AlwaysUpdateRunner`: always update (target aggregates must exist)
+- `AlwaysUpdateOneRunner`: always update the target aggregate (target aggregate must exist)
+- `UpdateOrCreateRunner`: update the target aggregates or create them if they do not exist (a factory listener must handle this)
+- `UpdateOrCreateOneRunner`: update the target aggregate or create it if it does not exist (a factory listener must handle this)

 ### In a Repository